CarlosAlegreUr/FairTaxesAnalytics-WebDevReactJs/README.md

 npm start
 ```

-Here is an screenshot displating a part of the website:
+Here is an screenshot displaying a part of the website:

 <img src="websiteImage.png">